Injured on the Job? Do I File a Workers Compensation Claim

 Can I File a Lawsuit?

-The rules regarding filing a civil action against your employer are complicated, and most of the time, if you are covered by workers’ compensation insurance (which is a type of no-fault insurance coverage), you will be barred from filing a civil action for compensation.
+The rules regarding filing a civil action against your employer if you have suffered an on-the-job injury are complicated, and most of the time, if you are covered by workers’ compensation insurance (which is a type of no-fault insurance coverage), you will be barred from filing a civil action for compensation.
 If your employer does not carry workers’ compensation insurance, on the other hand, a lawsuit may be possible.

 A lawsuit may also be an option in the event that you have a third-party liability claim.
 This means that rather than holding your employer liable for your injuries–remember, you cannot do this if you’re recovering workers’ compensation insurance benefits–you file a lawsuit against the negligent third party responsible for your injury.
 For example, if you are harmed at work by a defective piece of equipment–such as a ladder with a rung that snaps when weight is applied to it–then you may be able to file a third-party liability suit against the manufacturer of the ladder.
 The party who sold the ladder may also be liable if they knew of the defect, yet distributed it regardless.